eddremonts86/coding-challenge/README.md

 ## Done:
 These objectives are mandatory:
+* New user registration should be disabled.
 * Verify project names are unique and display error when submitting existing name.
 * Calculate total hours spend on project and display in the overview.
 * Add functionality to support adding entries to projects.
 * It should be possible to delete entries and projects.
+* Make auth middleware global, instead of in constructors of controllers.
+* If the user isn't logged in, all URLs should redirect to the login page.

 These objectives are optional:
 * Improve existing code, if anything sticks out to you.